Tampa's Historic Boom Era Hotels

 3400 Gulf Blvd., St. Pete Beach

-Starting in the 1970s, it underwent several major renovations and is now a Loews hotel with pools, gardens, restaurants and great views (there's nothing but the Gulf between you and Mexico).
+Starting in the 1970s, it underwent several major renovations and became a Loews hotel with pools, gardens, restaurants and great views (there's nothing but the Gulf between you and Mexico).
 This is the romantic spot where Tampa Bay residents go for weekend getaways, marriage proposals, weddings and big celebrations.
 You can stand where Robert De Niro stood when Once Upon a Time in America was filmed here.

 Plant Hall/The Henry B. Plant Museum